 For further details on Celebrity Cruises cancellations, visit the cruise line’s website.

-UPDATED 1/6/21: Today, Princess Cruises announced a further extension to its pause in global operations through May 14, 2021.
+UPDATED 1/6/21: Princess Cruises last announcement was a further extension to its pause in global operations through May 14, 2021.

 This will allow the cruise line further time to prepare and develop its plans to meet the “Framework for Conditional Sailing Order” issued by the U.S. Centers for Disease Control and Prevention (CDC).
 This includes sailings in the Caribbean, the California Coast, along with early season Alaska and Europe cruises.